Lillianwei-h/Lillianwei-h.github.io-old/_pages/about.md

 - Improvisational piano playing and piano recomposition
 - Games
   - Baldur's Gate 3
-  - Devinity Original Sin 2
+  - Divinity: Original Sin 2
   - The Legend of Zelda: Breath of the Wild
 - Kitty!
 <br><br>